ObsMod/pylawr/docs/source/user/load-data.rst

 The :py:mod:`pylawr` package simplifies the input of all common file types in this project.
 Our X-Band data is commonly distributed in ascii-data (online) and netCDF format.
-Unfortunately there are more than one netCDF file standards from our radar software, because of older software versions.
+Unfortunately, there are more than one netCDF file standards from our radar software, because of older software versions.
 The DWD C-Band data is commonly in HDF5 format.
 The functions take an opened file or a file path and a grid suitable for the